 Any remaining funds left in the account after all debts have been paid can be distributed according to the organization's consensus, using one of the two options below.
 The organization must state how it wants the funds to be distributed in a letter format and have all officers and the advisor(s) sign the letter.
 If the funds are to be received by more than one entity, each entity receiving funds must be listed as well as the dollar amount to be dispersed.
-This letter should be submitted to the SORC Coordinator in 833 William Pitt Union.
+This letter should be submitted/emailed to the Associate Director, Student Organizations & Advising in 833 William Pitt Union or at sorc@pitt.edu.